 Although indirect tax revenue has greater share, direct tax revenue is also gradually increasing due to the government's continuing tax modernization initiatives, but the share of direct tax revenue of total tax revenue is still lower compared to indirect tax revenue as the latter is increasing at a greater rate than the earlier one (Ahsan et al, 2011).
 Share of indirect tax revenue accounts for 70 percent, while direct tax revenue possesses 30 percent of total NBR taxes.
-In spite of higher growth in income tax during the last five years, shares of direct tax revenue seem to be quite unimpressive because of the lower tax nets with higher distortions, income tax incentives, lack of significant numbers of TIN holders, and also lower corporate tax base.
+In spite of higher growth in income tax during the last five years, shares of direct tax revenue seems to be quite unimpressive because of the lower tax nets with higher distortions, income tax incentives, lack of significant numbers of TIN holders, and also lower corporate tax base.

-While indirect tax revenue accounts for the lion's share of total tax revenue, it is evident from data that tax revenue from domestic base increases at a faster rate compared to import based tax revenue.
+While indirect tax revenue accounts for the lion's share of total tax revenue, it is evident from data that domestic based tax revenue increases at a faster rate compared to import based tax revenue.
 So, tax performance in Bangladesh has become more dependent on domestic based tax revenue.
 But, this may not be an ideal tax structure as it is apparent that share of direct tax is still far lower than the share of indirect tax revenue.
-Sometimes, higher share of indirect taxes may be a cause of less equitable distribution and higher inflation.
+Sometimes, higher share of indirect taxes may be a cause of less equitable distribution, higher inflation.
 In spite of the upward trend in tax revenue growth rate, tax to GDP ratios does not increase more given the rates of inflation and economic growth.
 As a result, tax to GDP ratio is still significantly lower among similar countries (in terms of economic structure and performances) in South Asian, even than Nepal and Bhutan.
-Average tax effort index9 of Bangladesh is 0.51; this indicates that Bangladesh has a lot of potentiality to enhance tax efforts by taking reforming measures in the existing tax system.
-Higher tax efforts imply higher efficiency of the tax institution but it may be noted that there is a significant relationship between the higher efforts and countries' stages of development.
-Based on the tax effort index, Bangladesh's performance is the lowest among some African and Asian countries (Appendix A Table 01).
+Average tax effort index of Bangladesh is 0.51; this indicates that Bangladesh has a lot of potentiality to enhance tax efforts by taking reforming measures in the existing tax system.